yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/meetings/spring-2023-paediatric-sig-meeting.md

   Agenda items to follow.

+  This meeting will be held at the Leeds & West Yorkshire Radiology Academy, Ground Floor (Level B), Clarendon Wing, Leeds General Infirmary

   This meeting will be followed by the Regional Network Interesting Cases Meeting at 5pm.
 Invites to this will be sent separately.
 ---